nikefn/nikefn.github.io/_posts/2016-09-13-personalproject_Ntag.markdown

-Synopsis: *From 2015-2017 I had the possibility to organise the 'Sustainability Day' at our university with the assistance of dedicated colleagues.
-The event involved young refugees and students preparing a complimentary meal for approx. 300 guests, with guidance from the chefs of our local Michelin-starred restaurant.
-The ingredients used were vegetables that were deemed too unattractive for sale in supermarkets and would typically have been thrown away.*
+Synopsis: *From 2015-2017 I was tasked with organising the "Sustainability Day" at the university alongside a team of dedicated colleagues.
+The event featured a collaborative meal preparation by young refugees and students, guided by chefs from a local Michelin-starred restaurant, serving approximately 500 guests.
+Ingredients consisted of vegetables that were not sold in supermarkets due to their appearance but were otherwise perfectly edible.
+The day also provided a platform for attendees to engage in meaningful discussions with politicians and decision-makers.
+In recognition of our collective efforts, the initiative was honoured in 2017 as one of the top five in the regional "Sustainable Development" programme by the State Minister of the Environment in Baden-Württemberg.*

 <div class="breaker"></div>